-The Albany Hills State School Responsible Behaviour Plan (PDF 956KB) is designed to facilitate high standards of behaviour so that the learning and teaching in our school can be effective and students are able to particpate positively within our school community.
+The Albany Hills State School Student Code of Conduct (2MB) is designed to facilitate high standards of behaviour so that the learning and teaching in our school can be effective and students are able to particpate positively within our school community.

 Responsible Behaviour Education Program

 At Albany Hills State School we value and are committed to providing a safe, respectful and disciplined learning environment for students and staff.
 In this environment students have opportunities to engage in quality learning experiences and acquire values supportive of their lifelong wellbeing.
 We establish high expectations of our students’ conduct and behaviour and believe that for them to have the best opportunity to meet or exceed these expectations they need explicit instruction on what these expectations look and feel like.

 The program is designed to be explicitly taught at the beginning of each semester and is based around the three overarching rules mentioned above.

 The Albany Hills State School Anti-bullying Program is designed to explicitly teach students about bullying and the steps that can be taken to combat bullying.
 It is structured so as to support the Responsible Behaviour Plan for Students, not to replace it.